Online Class: Understanding the Americans with Disability Act

 By successfully completing this course, students will be able to:

-• Summarize the Job Application Process and Title I of the ADA.
+• Define the term 'essential job functions' and describe how they impact non-discrimination protections under Title I of the ADA.

 • Demonstrate mastery of lesson content at levels of 70% or higher.